iquiw/macipr/README.md

 ### Offset range

 This type of range specifies start address and offset from it with plus (`+`) separator.
 Offset should be a number.
+If offset is prefixed by minus `-`, it represents a negative number.

 ```console
 $ macipr %m 01:02:03:04:05:06+3